markuspg/Miscellaneous/README.md

 QAPCreator is a Python 3 script to create uniformly random distributed QAP example instances.
 Each call creates one instance, which will be printed to the command line.

+## QAPSorter

+Sorts a problem file created by QAPConverter ascending according to the problem instances' sizes.

 ## SALBPConverter

 SALBPConverter is a Python 3 script programmed to convert the Simple Assembly Line Balancing Problem instances supplied in http://alb.mansci.de/files/uploads/SALBP%20data%20sets.zip into a single file containing one problem per line.